 A student enrolling in a course automatically assumes certain responsibilities.
 One of these responsibilities is to properly withdraw from a course if the student decides not to complete the course.
 A student, having enrolled in and attended a course, remains enrolled in the course until the student initiates a withdrawal or the student is withdrawn under provisions stated below.

 A degree-seeking student withdrawing completely from Parkland should have an exit interview with a counselor or advisor.
 Call 217/351-2219 or stop by Counseling & Advising in A251.

-Students who never attend, or cease to attend, any course in which they have enrolled may be administratively withdrawn upon recommendation of the faculty member until midterm of the course.
+A student who never attends, or ceases to attend any course in which the student is enrolled or whose pattern of absences causes the faculty member to seriously question the intent of the student to further pursue the course or complete the course may be administratively withdrawn upon recommendation of the faculty member until midterm of the course.
+Attendance in an online class is measured in terms of student participation in online class discussions or contact with the faculty member.
 A student also may be withdrawn from a course by administrative action as a result of emergency or disciplinary procedures under the provisions of board policy on student rights and responsibilities.